The interactive online course in May 2023 had 90% positive feedback.

 We are expecting you to have basic data management skills in MS Excel.

-If you are a beginner, we invite you to join a free R familiarisation session on Monday 15 May 2-4 pm.
-We will give you confidence that you have installed everything correctly
+If you are a beginner to R, we strongly recommend that you join a free R familiarisation session on Monda, 13 May 2-5 pm.
+In that session, we will also support you to ensure you have installed everything correctly.

 We will also provide some guidance for semi-structured self-paced learning (an introduction to R Studio and R).
 You can do this in your own time before the course starts.